 If you forget a dose of Synthroid, call your doctor’s office.
 They can recommend the best time for you to take your next dose.

 Missing a dose of Synthroid could cause your thyroid hormone levels to decrease.
 This could lead to side effects.
-For this reason, it’s important to remember to take your Synthroid dose at about the same time every day.
+For this reason, it’s important to take your Synthroid dose at about the same time every day.

 To help make sure that you don’t miss a dose, try using a medication reminder.
 This can include setting an alarm or timer on your phone or downloading a reminder app.
 A kitchen timer can work, too.